 Send a probe request to the broadcast destination address.
 The probe request is sent with the SSID and BSSID from the received MLME-SCAN.request primitive.

 When the SSID List is present in the invocation of the MLME-SCAN.request primitive, send zero or more Probe Request frames, to the broadcast destination address.
 Each probe request is sent with an SSID indicated in the SSID List and the BSSID from the MLME-SCAN.request primitive.
+When dot11PrivacyActivated is set to true, all probe requests shall be sent to the wildcard SSID.
 The basic access procedure (10.3.4.2) is performed prior to each probe request transmission.

 Instruct the editor to modify section 11.25a as indicated: